 Are Weighted Blankets Hot for Kids?

 One easy fix is to purchase a weighted blanket with a removable cover.
-You can start by having your child sleep under just the inner weighted blanket first.
-Then, when they sleep through the night for a few nights in a row, they can graduate to sleeping with the entire blanket (covers and all).
+You can start by having your child sleep under just the inner blanket first.
+Then, when they sleep soundly for a few nights in a row, they can graduate to sleeping with the cover on.

 You’ll also want to purchase a weighted blanket that’s made specifically for kids.
 An adult weighted blanket will be too heavy for a child.
-The blanket should be around 10% of your child’s body weight.
-Additionally, most children’s weighted blankets are 36x48 inches.
-They're the perfect way to help children between 40 to 70 pounds enjoy relaxing, comfortable sleep.
+The blanket should be around 10% of your child’s body weight, and about 36x48 inches.

 How to Stay Cool Throughout the Night